shlomif/shlomif-tech-diary/tweets.md

 "great cover", "better than the original", "what the original shud have been", "who's here in 2025"...

-what to they tell us about the world? nothing
+what do they tell us about the world? nothing

 https://www.youtube.com/watch?v=_RRyniZG0Jo